NHOrus/srwq-compilation/episode-06.md

 "What are you Irregulars trying to do now, go down in a blaze of glory and take us with you??"

-"Please....we only need to make one shot."
+"Please... we only need to make one shot."

 "...Oh, I have to see this.
 Go ahead, girl."